Crown Land Management

 What Information is Available?

-In this section you will find information on AANDC's role in the administration of Crown lands, territorial lands and regulations, and land use in the Northwest Territories.
-As well, you will find out about what AANDC's inspectors do.
+In this section you will find information on INAC's role in the administration of Crown lands, territorial lands and regulations, and land use in the Northwest Territories.
+As well, you will find out about what INAC's inspectors do.

 You may also be interested in: